Reusable vs. Single-Use Moisture Probes

 In the world of concrete moisture testing, the answer may not be quite as simple as it first appears.

 Reusable probes contain RH sensors which are inserted into a sleeve installed in the concrete slab.
 ASTM F2170 requires a 72-hour wait time, after drilling and inserting the sleeve, so that moisture can fully equilibrate in the “empty” sleeve.
-After the 72-hour mark, a sensor is then inserted in the sleeve and it (the sensor) needs to then equilibrate to the environment.
+After the 72-hour mark, a sensor is then inserted into the sleeve and it (the sensor) needs to then equilibrate to the environment.
 Reliable readings can then only be taken once the RH or temperature readings are stable (per ASTM guidelines, they can’t fluctuate, up or down, more than 1% over a five minute time period).
 This equilibration process has to happen each time the sensor is placed in an “empty” sleeve.

-Advantages may exist in using reusable probes, most notably a potential cost savings for professional flooring inspectors, engineering firms, concrete testing agencies or anyone else who makes a living completing these tests and completely understands the requirements for using this type of RH testing system.
+Advantages may exist in using reusable probes – most notably potential cost savings for professional flooring inspectors, engineering firms, concrete testing agencies or anyone else who makes a living completing these tests and completely understands the requirements for using this type of RH testing system.
 However, most contractors and flooring installers will find that such advantages are more than offset by a very clear and significant drawback: time.
 For example, the larger the concrete slab and the more locations at which measurements must be taken, the greater the need to remove and reset the probes at different test locations.
 In addition, after probes are reset at each new location, one must again allow for temperature and RH equilibration in order to complete an ASTM-compliant assessment of moisture condition.

 Another significant time factor relates to the calibration of reusable probes.
 Every reusable probe must be verified for calibration within 30 days of each use.
 Typically, this means taking the time to verify calibration using equipment supplied by the manufacturer.
 Only the Rapid RH® 5.0 reusable Smart Sensor is designed to minimize the time need for calibration.
 Wagner Meters has developed the innovative, uniquely designed EasyCare CalCheck® specifically for this purpose.
 For all other reusable probes from other manufacturers, checking calibration can mean a very significant time investment.